Amith1206/DSMT-Prediction-Webapp/README.md

 ### Prerequisites

-- Vue.js and Yarn for the frontend
+- Vue.js the frontend
-- Azure Functions Core Tools for the backend
+- Azure Functions (Python) for the backend

 ### Running the Application